Posted: Fri, January 24, 2014 | By: Hank Pellissier

 3. Inequity contributes to mental and physical illness, drug use, imprisonment, obesity, teen pregnancy, violence, and other corrosive psycho-social maladies.

 My own examination of Denmark observed that the little Nordic nation was simultaneously ranked #1 in “Egalitarianism” on the GINI Index and #1 in “Happiness” by Forbes.
 My conclusion from this is that:

 SAME SOCIAL STATUS + SHARING = SMILES

 Egalitarianism appears to be a desirable societal goal, but how can we achieve it?
-When I pitched this question to six different transhumanists, a sextet of suggestions bounced back.
+When I pitched this question to six different transhumanists, five suggestions bounced back.